 You can view usage details of objects on the Object Management page.
-The network, port, VLAN, and URL object types are the only object types that provide this functionality.
+Firepower Management Center provides this functionality for many object types.
+However, some object types are not supported.

 In a multidomain deployment, you can view objects from any other domain.
 However, to find usage of objects in a descendant domain, switch to that domain.